No-Git-Tag/cool-apps-collection/README.md

 [Libreoffice](https://www.libreoffice.org/) - a free and open source app that is avaible for windows, linux (only deb and rpm file formats), android, and MacOS
 [VLC](https://www.videolan.org/) - best video/audio player ever that is avaible on MANY linux distros, windows, android, IOS, MacOS, and lots more
 [Krita](https://krita.org/) - an open source painting program that is avaible on Windows, MacOS, and linux (Appimage file only)
 [Qbittorrent](https://www.qbittorrent.org/download.php) - an open source bittorrent client that is avaible on Windows, MacOS, and on MANY linux distros
+[7-Zip](https://www.7-zip.org/) - the better Winrar, avaible for windows 10/7, linux, and an unofficial port for other linux distros as well.